mumdark/DoubletFinder/README.md

+> This fork fit the problem that **''Error: operator not defined for this S4 class''** when using the `doubletFinder` and `paramSweep` function in seurat v4.

 ~~ Announcement (11/24/21) ~~
 I'm now a postdoc at Stanford and my UCSF email will be decommissioned soon.
 I also only check my github repos about once per month, so please reach out directly at cmcginni@stanford[dot]edu if you run into any issues.